Skip to main content

 So, at the very beginning, I was wrong about the whole picture.
 But after finally watching the movie, I found it amazing.
 I loved it because it carries so many deep feelings about love and the stark difference between living life without worrying about money versus struggling to afford the simplest things.
 Dakota Johnson delivers a nuanced performance as Lucy, someone who sells the dream of love while being skeptical of it herself.
 The chemistry between her and the two male leads provides a perfect contrast: the security of the "Materialist" world versus the raw, unpredictable nature of genuine attraction.
 It sends a straight sign that even with millions of dollars in your bank account, if there’s no chemistry and no love, you can’t do anything.
 You simply can’t buy love.

 While some might miss the slow-burn emotional weight of Celine Song’s previous work, I find this shift refreshing.
 It proves she can handle a bigger spectacle without losing her intellectual grip on human relationships.
+I like it.
+And you will too if you just give it a chance.

 Why You Should Watch This Film